 In September 2006, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 158, Employer's Accounting for Defined Benefit Pension and Other Postretirement Plans - an amendment of FASB Statements No. 87, 88, 106 and 132(R) ("FAS 158").
 This statement requires companies to account for the overfunded and underfunded status of defined benefit and other post retirement plans in their financial statements, with offsetting entries made to accumulated other comprehensive income.
 The statement will also require additional disclosures for such plans.
 The overfunded or underfunded status of the defined benefit plans are calculated as the difference between plan assets and the projected benefit obligations.
 Overfunded plans may not be netted against underfunded plans and must be shown separately in the financial statements.
 The recording of the funded status removes the prior requirements for recording additional minimum liabilities and intangible assets on unfunded plans due to the requirement to record the full unfunded amount as a liability.
 In addition to the funding requirements, FAS 158 requires companies to obtain actuarial valuations for the plans as of the year end, and does not allow estimates based on dates up to three months prior to year end as previously allowed under FAS 132(R).
 The requirements to record the overfunded and underfunded positions are effective for years ending after December 15, 2006.
-The requirements for performance of valuations at the end of the year are effective for years ending after December 31, 2006.
+The requirements for performance of valuations at the end of the year are effective for years ending after December 15, 2007, with early adoption encouraged.
+We have adopted both the funding requirements and the valuation date requirements on a prospective basis for the year ended December 31, 2006.
 The impact of such adoption is further described in Note 16 of our Consolidated Financial Statements.